suneeta-mall/suneeta-mall.github.io/_posts/2019-12-20-Reproducibility-in-machine-learning.md

 2. Realizing reproducible Machine Learning - with Tensorflow
 3. End-to-end reproducible Machine Learning pipelines on Kubernetes

+Some of the content of this blog series have been covered in KubeCon US 2019 - a Kubernetes conference 2019.
+Details of this talk can be found [here][KubeCon US 2019] with recording available [here][kubecon_us_talk].

 ## Part 1: Reproducibility in Machine Learning - Research and Industry